nosoop/SM-TFCustAttr/README.md

 For server operators that want to use attributes written for this framework, there are a few
 options:

-* Server operators that want attributes applied by item definnition index can use the bundled Custom Attribute Basic Manager.
+* Server operators that want attributes applied by item definition index can use the bundled Custom Attribute Basic Manager.
 * Server operators currently using any version of [Custom Weapons] can use the bundled Custom Weapons Adapter.